Dextenza

 Pediatric Use

-The safety and effectiveness of DEXTENZA have been established in the pediatric population from neonates to adolescents (birth to younger than 17 years).
-Use of DEXTENZA in this population is supported by evidence from adequate and well-controlled studies of DEXTENZA in adults with additional data from a single active-controlled safety study in pediatric patients from 0 to 5 years old [see Clinical Studies ].
+Use of DEXTENZA for these indications is supported by evidence from adequate and well-controlled studies in adults with additional safety data from a single active-controlled study in pediatric patients aged birth to 5 years old [see Clinical Studies ].
+A similar safety profile was observed between pediatric and adult patients.

 Geriatric Use